Doves and Pigeons

 Dove and Pigeon (Claravinae and Columbinae) Notes

-Apart from the pink pigeon now assessed as Vulnerable, all others are ‘red list 2019’ assessed as ‘Least Concern’.
-The pink pigeon, a Mauritius endemic, was listed as ‘Endangered’ when I photographed it in 2014.
+Apart from the Pink Pigeon now assessed as Vulnerable, all others are ‘red list 2019’ assessed as ‘Least Concern’.
+The Pink Pigeon, a Mauritius endemic, was listed as ‘Endangered’ when I photographed it back in 2014.
 There were less than 500 individuals distributed in five sub-populations in the Black River Georges National Park.
 The population is now stable with 290-999 mature individuals.

 Australasian Doves and Pigeons

 All the displayed species in the gallery are ‘Red List 2019’ assessed as ‘Least Concern’ and belong to Subfamily Raphinae, tribe Phabini.
 The two bronzewings and Crested Pigeon are Australian endemics.
 Both the Bar-shouldered Dove and Peaceful Dove are Australasian endemics.

 Due to introductions, the Zebra Dove has well-established feral populations around the world.
 The gallery includes an individual from the Seychelles feral population, locally known as a Barred Ground Dove.
 Most sources show the population limited to Southern Thailand, Malay Peninsula, parts of Borneo, Sumatra, Java, and the Philippines.
 There is uncertainty about its original native range.

 Old Word Dove and Pigeon Notes